meng3540/parallel-patterns-group-1/parallelScan/optimization-methods.md

 1. **Reduce Phase (Up-Sweep)**: We start at the bottom (leaves) and move up to the top (root).
 At each step, we sum pairs of elements and store the sums at the next level up.
 This continues until we reach the top, which contains the total sum of the array.
 ![image](https://github.com/user-attachments/assets/2e373fed-afc3-4bc8-bd7a-6c46636262f9)

-An illustration of the Up-Sweep phase

 3. **Down-Sweep**: We then move back down the tree and distribute partial sums to compute the final prefix sum.
 We start by inserting a zero at the root of the tree, and on each step, each node at the current level passes its own value to its left child and the sum of its value and the former value of its left child to its right child.
 This allows each element to get its correct prefix sum in parallel.
 ![image](https://github.com/user-attachments/assets/883892ca-8bdc-4b21-b70a-28761194b679)

-An illustration of the Down-Sweep phase